New Short Route from Cusco to Ollantaytambo

 Beginning in late January, 2019, a new 2-lane paved road opened between Cusco and Ollantaytambo.
 The new route will solve some of the issues for travelers trying to get to Machu Picchu as efficiently as possible.
 From Cusco, the route diverges right after Poroy and follows the same route as the train tracks to the village of Izcuchaca and then to Huarocondo.
 The final stretch is through a narrow valley until you get to Pachar where you intersect with the old route before you ramble in to the village of Ollantaytambo.

 During the rainy season, the new route is subject to closure in case of landslides.
-This is why Perurail chooses not to use this section of the train tracks from Jan 2-April 30.
-Without any infrastructure during the drive, except through small villages, the new road does not offer any sightseeing but for expansive views of the Andes from your vehicle.
+This is why Perurail chooses not to use this section of the train tracks from Jan 2-April 30. (click here to get details about the benefit of Bimodal train service) Without any infrastructure during the drive, except through small villages, the new road does not offer any sightseeing but for expansive views of the Andes from your vehicle.
 Don't expect cell phone service.
 Just sit back and enjoy billboard-free vistas.

 Click on markers or zoom in and out.
 Enlarge to see Sacred Valley routes and 1 Day Inca Trail Hike